bozdoz/wp-plugin-leaflet-map/README.md

 Installation
 ------------

-* Copy this repo into your WordPress plugins directory: /wp-content/plugins/
+* Copy this repo (or download a release of it) into your WordPress plugins directory: /wp-content/plugins/
 * Install via the WordPress plugins page on your WordPress site: /wp-admin/plugin-install.php (search Leaflet)

 Pull Requests